Atelopus coynei

 Atelopus coynei, the Rio Faisanes stubfoot toad, is a species of toad in the family Bufonidae endemic to Ecuador.
 Its natural habitats are subtropical or tropical moist lowland forests, subtropical or tropical moist montane forests, and rivers.
 It is threatened by habitat loss.

 Description

 Atelopus coynei can be differentiated from other similar species by its ventral patterning, thick fleshy finger webbing that covers its first finger, and from its long hind limbs that cause its heels to overlap when the legs are positioned perpendicular to the body (Miyata 1980).

 Range and habitat

 Atelopus coynei formerly ranged across the northwestern Andes foothills in Carchi, Imbabura, Pichincha and Santo Domingo provinces of Ecuador, where it lives along stream banks in primary and secondary montane forest between 500 and 2,000 meters elevation.

-It currently found in only four disjunct areas in Carchi Province, including two locations in Dracula Reserve and Río Chinambi.
+It currently found in only four disjunct areas in Carchi Province, including two locations in Río Chinambi and the Dracula Reserve, a private protected conservation area in Carchi Province, north-western Ecuador, which was established through the effort of the Rainforest Trust, EcoMinga Foundation, and Orchid Conservation Alliance.

 Adults are diurnal, active on rainy days on the rocky banks of river and streams.
 They rest at night on the leaves of streamside vegetation.
 They lay eggs on rocks in flowing streams.
 Tadpoles are typical of Atelopus, remaining attached to rocks.